We also post updates on Instagram at @nicerwellingtonstreet.

 Yarra’s own 30 km/h trial on local streets produced a 51% fall in all crashes and a 70% fall in serious crashes.

 When streets are filtered to remove non-local traffic, those trips don’t simply shift to the next street over.
-Studies consistently find a net area-wide reduction, with many trips disappearing entirely, as people find another route or decide the detour is not worth making.
-The concern that Noone Street or Hodgkinson Street will absorb the Wellington Street commute is understandable, but the evidence does not support it.
+Studies consistently find a net area-wide reduction, with many trips disappearing entirely as people find another route or decide the detour is not worth making.

 Napier Street in Fitzroy has operated as a shared street since 2019.
-Page Street, which runs through Clifton Hill Primary’s school grounds, has had a traffic barrier since the 1970s, installed after local residents petitioned the then-Collingwood Council about dangerous conditions at the intersection with Gold Street.
+Page Street, which runs through Clifton Hill Primary’s school grounds, has had a traffic barrier (a modal filter) since the 1970s, installed after local residents petitioned the then-Collingwood Council about dangerous conditions at the intersection with Gold Street.